chenyenchung/NYU_SURP_blogdown/content/extra/2022-06-14-working-directories/index.en.md

 projects: []
 ---

-There are two different ways to represent where a file is: Absolute or relative.
+There are two different ways to represent where a file is: Absolute and relative.

 Absolute path for a file is using the root as the starting point (`/` for Linux and Mac and `C:\` for Windows).
 This is usually clear to the computer, but it